 Your skills will be nurtured through working within a friendly and vibrant performance community.
 Practical classes run alongside accessible and interactive lectures where you will develop skills in presentation, debate and academic writing and develop an understanding of theatre’s rich history.You’ll learn from lecturers who are experienced actors and directors, bringing their extensive knowledge to exciting modules.
 You’ll gain professional experience through work placement opportunities, with theatres, schools, or companies, which will boost your employability and allow you to make valuable industry contacts.Classes are based in our purpose-built Performing Arts Centre at Oxstalls campus where specialist facilities include drama and dance studios with full lighting rig, a multi-media theatre studio and an acoustically designed music and singing room.

 Alongside 12 hours of module-focused learning each week, you’ll benefit from a further six hours of intensive skills training per week.
 In addition to these 18 hours of contact time per week, there are optional classes in improvisation, dance, and choral singing.

-You will explore the techniques of pioneering actors and directors such as Stanislavski, Stella Adler, Sanford Meissner and Rudolf Laban and apply these to your own performance.
-You will study Shakespeare and Ancient Greek theatre, and also discover the latest developments in multimedia and immersive theatre.
-Optional modules include Performing Arts in Education, Creative Writing for Performance, Event Design and Technical Theatre.
+You will explore the techniques of pioneering actors and directors such as Stanislavski, Stella Adler, Sanford Meissner, and Rudolf Laban and apply these to your own performance.
+You will study Shakespeare and Ancient Greek theatre, and also discover the latest developments in Multimedia and Immersive theatre.
+Elective modules include Performing Arts in Education, Creative Writing for Performance, Event Design, and Technical Theatre.